AWS S3 Security

 • offers an extremely durable, highly available, and infinitely scalable data storage infrastructure at very low costs.

-• is Object-level storage (not Block level storage like EBS volumes) and cannot be used to host OS or dynamic websites.
+• is Object-level storage (not Block level storage like EBS volumes) and cannot be used to host OS or dynamic websites (however, S3 can host static websites).

 • S3 resources e.g. buckets and objects are private by default.